 Select a policy and click on Properties.
-To modify a policy or create a new one, see 2.7 "To create or modify a file retrieval policy" (p.
-66).
+To modify a policy or create a new one, see 2.8 "To create or modify a file retrieval policy in the NFM-P" (p.
+75).

 The File Retrieval Policy form opens.
 Click on the File Retrieval Policy Assignment tab.
 A popup displays giving you an opportunity to filter for the nodes you need to assign; configure the filter, or click OK to close the popup and continue.
 You can click on the Filter button to adjust or apply the filter as required.